insidewhy/friendship-blaster/readme.md

 `docker-compose.yml` shown above, and every 100 seconds it polls `some-registry:7420` for changes to `cat-image` and `dog-image`.

-120 seconds the user pushes a new `dog-image` with version `10.0.1`.
+120 seconds later the user pushes a new `dog-image` with version `10.0.1`.
 200 seconds later `friendship-blaster` will see this image when it next polls.
 However it will not restart `docker-compose` immediately due to the requested `debounce` of 100.

 180 seconds later the user pushes a new `cat-image` with version `10.0.2`.
-`friendship-blaster` will see this change in its second poll, 200 seconds after it has first started.
+`friendship-blaster` will see this change in its second poll, 200 seconds after it was first started.

-The user does not push any more images for at least 120 seconds, now at 300 seconds the debounce of 100 has cleared. `friendship-blaster` will create a a file `fblaster-docker-compose.yml` in the same directory as `docker-compose.yml`, it will be identical to the original but specify the docker tags represented by the latest versions it has detected.
-It also creates a file `fblaster-versions.yml` in this directory which will indicate which versions it has detected.
+The user does not push any more images for at least 120 seconds, now at 300 seconds the debounce of 100 has cleared. `friendship-blaster` will create a file `fblaster-docker-compose.yml` in the same directory as `docker-compose.yml`.
+This file will be identical to the original except that the image versions will specify the latest the docker tags that were detected.
+It also creates a file `fblaster-versions.yml` in this directory which will store the reference between the images and their corresponding versions.

 Some time later the user decides to shut down `friendship-blaster` by pressing ctrl-C in the console where it is running.
 This will in turn cause `friendship-blaster` to shut down `docker-compose`.
 Then some time after this they run `friendship-blaster` in the same directory again.
-This time `friendship-blaster` will load the latest `fblaster-versions.yml` and create a `fblaster-docker-compose.yml` reference the latest tagged docker images that it has detected.
+This time `friendship-blaster` will load the latest `fblaster-versions.yml` and create a `fblaster-docker-compose.yml` reference the latest tagged docker images.
 It will then resume polling for new versions from this point in time.

 ## Implementation details